R-Sreeram-R/R-Sreeram-R/README.md

 # 📚 Research Paper Updates
 - Sarcasm detection using deep learning is under review (revised and resubmitted) at **International Journal of Machine Learning and Cybernetics (First Author, Springer Nature, Q1)**

+# 🔬 Current Research
-- Current Research: Transformer architectures for multimodal sentiment analysis and financial performance prediction
+Transformer architectures for multimodal sentiment analysis (with a focus on sarcasm detection) and context-aware financial performance prediction

 # ⚠️ Repository Access Notice